Global Patient Services Fall 2012

 Cleveland Clinic prostate cancer specialists tailor prostate cancer treatment plans to their patients’ needs, taking into account the type of cancer, the age of the individual, the degree to which the cancer has spread and the health of the patient.

 To help you decide the best approach to take against prostate cancer, Cleveland Clinic has produced a comprehensive Prostate Cancer Treatment Guide, available for download at clevelandclinic.org/prostatecancerguide.
 This free download provides the facts you need to make informed decisions when considering prostate cancer treatment or surgery.

 New Online Resource for Health Information

 Earlier this year Cleveland Clinic launched a new online resource for health information.
-Health Hub from Cleveland Clinic is a central site containing medical, health and wellness news, information, insights and perspectives from clinical experts across the many specialties at Cleveland Clinic.
+Health Essentials from Cleveland Clinic is a central site containing medical, health and wellness news, information, insights and perspectives from clinical experts across the many specialties at Cleveland Clinic.
 The purpose of the site is to help readers make greater sense of the world of medicine, health and wellness; and support quality decisions about personal healthcare and overall well-being.

 Recipe Corner: Red Fruit Frozen Yogurt Topping

 To satisfy your family's sweet tooth, try pouring this warm, delicious fruit topping over frozen yogurt.
 Raspberries, cranberries and cherries are high in fiber, and contain vitamin C plus powerful antioxidants that help prevent disease.